Jazz Chisholm Player Props: Marlins vs. Twins

 Twins Pitching Rankings (2022)

-- The Twins pitching staff was 20th in the league last season with a collective 8.4 strikeouts per nine innings.
+- The pitching staff for the Twins had a collective 8.4 K/9 last season, which ranked 20th in MLB.

 - The Twins had the 19th-ranked team ERA across all MLB pitching staffs (3.98).

-- Twins pitchers combined to surrender 184 total home runs last year (1.1 per game).
-That ranked 21st in baseball.
+- Twins pitchers combined to surrender 184 total home runs at a rate of 1.1 per game (21st in the league).

-- Mahle gets the call to start for the Twins, his first this season.
+- Maeda will start for the Twins, his first of the season.

-- The 28-year-old righty started and threw two innings when he last appeared Saturday, Sept.
-3 against the Chicago White Sox.
+- It's the season debut and his first appearance in more than a year for the 34-year-old righty.

 © 2023 Data Skrive.
 All rights reserved.